 However, there is one time that you don't need your feed dogs - free motion machine quilting.

 For this reason, many quilters have been taught to drop their feed dogs using a lever or button on their machine.
-Most newer machines have this option to easily drop the feed dogs, but many older machines don't have that capability.
+Most newer machines have this option to easily drop the feed dogs, but some older machines don't have that capability.

 When I first began free motion quilting, I was taught to drop my feed dogs.
 I did this religiously for awhile, then because I was quilting so much and always in a hurry, I began forgetting to do this extra step.